hgoldfish/qtnetworkng/docs/references.rst

     If some error occured, function returns `-1`.
 You can use ``error()`` and ``errorString()`` to get the error message.

-.. function:: qint64 sendall(const char *data, qint64 size)
+.. method:: qint64 sendall(const char *data, qint64 size)

     Send ``size`` of ``data`` to remote host.
 Block current coroutine until all data sent or the connection closed.